adampgiles/CI_PP2_BM/README.md

 - [GitHub](https://github.com/), used to store project code.
 - [Google Fonts](https://fonts.google.com/), used to acquire the site's fonts.
 - [WC3 Validator](https://validator.w3.org/), [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/), [Wave Validator](https://wave.webaim.org/), [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and [Am I Responsive](http://ami.responsivedesign.is/), used to test the site's code, performance, accessibilty and responsiveness.

+## Features

+The website consists of six sections with thirteen features.

+### Media Controls
+- Situated in a persistant position at the top of the page.
+- Contains the playback button, tempo control and kit selection.
+- The playback button can be clicked to Play or Stop the loop playback.
+- The Tempo control consists of a number input and refresh button.
+The number input changes the tempo value, which is in beats per minute.
+The tempo can then be updated by clicking the refresh button.
+The tempo value is limited between 60 and 200.
+A tootip shows this range when entering a value and when clicking refresh, the tooltip shows that the tempo has been updated.
+- The Kit selection area consists of a dropdown with 4 options.
+These 4 options change the drum sounds on each of the drum sequencer tracks.
+Selecting an option immediately updates the sounds.